Akron Art Mail

 But with the multiracial Black Lives Matter protests, we are also stepping out of the boxes that have long imprisoned us—boxes of racism and fear and prejudice.
 We are learning to crack the shell, peek out, and take the first, tentative steps toward a freshly imagined world.
 Toward the sky.

 Brad Warner is the author of Letters to a Dead Friend About Zen, Hardcore Zen, and several other books.
 He was ordained a Zen Buddhist monk by Gudo Nishijima Roshi.
 He grew up in Akron, Ohio and Nairobi, Kenya.
 He has practiced Zen for over 30 years.
 He plays bass in the hardcore punk band Zero Defex.
 For 11 years, he worked in Japan for the company founded by creator of Godzilla.

-Dr. Mary E. Weems is an accomplished author, poet, playwright, and social/cultural foundations scholar.
-Her work is inspired by the human condition and by what is happening to Black people in America around issues of race, gender and class.
-To date, Weems has authored thirteen books and her plays and/or excerpts have been published or produced for nearly two decades.
+Dr. Mary E. Weems is an accomplished author, poet, playwright, and social and cultural foundations scholar.
+Her work is inspired by the human condition and by what is happening to Black people in America around issues of race, gender, and class.
+To date, Weems has authored thirteen books and her plays and excerpts have been published or produced for nearly two decades.